GetFirefly/firefly/README.md

 First, you will need to install [rustup](https://rustup.rs/).
 Follow the instructions at that link.

-Once you have installed `rustup`, you will need to install the nightly version of Rust (currently our CI builds against the 2021-01-29 nightly).
+Once you have installed `rustup`, you will need to install the nightly version of Rust (currently our CI builds against the 2022-07-12 nightly, specifically).
 We require nightly due to a large number of nightly features we use, as well as some dependencies for the WebAssembly targets that we make use of.